Blog/When RAG Finds the Right Document but Gives the Wrong Answer: Chunk Size, Overlap, and Retrieval Quality

 Back to Blog

-How RAG chunking strategy shapes vector search quality through chunk size, overlap, semantic boundaries, parent-child retrieval, and evaluation metrics.
+Why RAG retrieves the right document and still answers incorrectly: chunk size, overlap, semantic boundaries, parent-child retrieval, and metrics.

 Share on X